J. Bennett Guess

 Freda J. Levenson

 Freda Levenson is the legal director for the ACLU of Ohio.
-Her major responsibilities include litigation, management of the legal team, and legal analysis of pending legislation and other emerging civil liberties issues.
+She conducts litigation, manages the legal team, and performs legal analysis of emerging civil liberties issues.

 A graduate of Wellesley College in Massachusetts and the University of Michigan Law School in Ann Arbor, Mich., Freda was a litigation partner at a large commercial law firm in Chicago until moving back to her hometown of Shaker Heights, Ohio.
 There, she served on the Shaker Heights Board of Education for 16 years, including four years as its president.